Altinity/clickhouse-regression/clickhouse_keeper/README_PERFOMANCE.md

 * zookeeper 3 node (non-ssl)

-To test some special ClickHouse versions, the `--clickhouse-binary-list` setting can be applied, as in the example below.
+The `--clickhouse-binary-list` setting can be applied to test some special ClickHouse versions, as in the example below.

 Example:
 ```commandline